electronstudio/pygame-zero-book/chapters/shooter.md

 ## Step 3: Move your Actors

-Every Pygame game needs an `update()` function to move the actors, check for collisions, etc.
+Every Pygame game needs an `update()` function to move the Actors, check for collisions, etc.

 \begin{codelisting}
 \codecaption{Shooter game part 3 of 4}